guidefari/here_hugo/apps/v2/src/content/resume.md

     dates: "Jan 2021 → May 2022"
     highlights:
       - "Bespoke software consultancy of about 20-30 employees"
-      - "Worked across multiple teams and technology stacks — VB.Net, Angular, React"
+      - "Worked across multiple teams and technology stacks: VB.Net, Angular, React"
       - "Embedded in a [Hungerrush](https://www.hungerrush.com/) team updating UI of a VB.Net app to match their 2021 Design System"
       - "Built a re-usable React component library for [Quorum](https://www.quorumsoftware.com/products)"
       - "Spent final months embedded in the internal Sigma Digital team using Next.js"